labcisne/Super-resolution/README.md

   - tx: Range of translation on the horizontal axis - tuple -> (-10,10)
   - ty: Range of translation on vertical axis - tuple -> (-10,10)

+in the beginning, the funtion will start list all the files contained inside the folder.
+Right after that, it will read all of them returning an image or a "none" value.
+If the reading is an actual image, a new loop will begin creating the folder for the low resolution images generated and checking if this folder already exists.
+Then the read image will be shrinked, blurred, translated, and rotated.
+In the end, it will be saved with a hexadecimal 6 digits number as its name and the data and parameters used in the whole proces will be written in a csv file.
+In case it doesn't exist, it will be created.

+In the following steps the generated images will be used in the registration, alignment and transformation process, these process make up the super resoltion process

 DemonsRegistration:

 this function will use the demons registration process from Simple ITK